 The chicken salad sandwich is considered a complete but light meal.
-The bread provides carbohydrates, chicken provides protein, vegetables like lettuce and tomatoes are excellent sources of dietary fiber and mayo for some fat.
-You may want some substitutes for chicken like beef or deer meat or anything could make you take a quiver of bows outside to hunt but believe me, chicken is easy to find and also the best option for this one.
+The bread provides carbohydrates, chicken provides protein, vegetables like lettuce, and tomatoes are excellent sources of dietary fiber and mayo for some fat.
+You may want some substitutes for a chicken like beef or deer meat or anything could make you take a quiver of bows outside to hunt but believe me, chicken is easy to find and also the best option for this one.

 But did you know that there actually different ways to prepare chicken salad aside from the regular mayo-based one?
 The curry salad uses curry and yogurt for dressing, turning leftover chicken into a simple yet healthy dish.

 Or, you might want to do a silken tofu dressing in your chicken Caesar salad.
 Perhaps you want to grill the chicken first before adding some fruits in season, like avocado, mango, and berry.
 But when you add sliced bread into the equation and place the chicken salad in, you get a hearty chicken salad sandwich.

 At its most basic form, a chicken salad sandwich calls for cooked chicken meat, usually from the chopped or shredded breast part.
 Rotisserie chicken works too.
 You only have to cook chicken meat with salad dressing, Dijon mustard as well as a season with salt and pepper.
 Chill the mixture for at least an hour, then serve over a bed of lettuce leaves and sliced bread of choice.

 Here’s a video demonstrating how to make a chicken salad sandwich

 Now if this is your idea of a perfect light lunch, you might wonder what to serve with the chicken salad sandwich?